BTx123/BTx123.github.io/_posts/2016-10-19-the-first-meeting.md

 Thanks for reading,<br>
 Brian

-## Update #1
+{% include update.html
+    number="1"
-So, that meeting I was talking about earlier.
+    content="So, that meeting I was talking about earlier.
 Well, it took longer than I expected.
 3 hours to be exact, from 7PM - 10PM.
-Whew, that was a long day! ...and I've still got more work to do.
+Whew, that was a long day! ...and I've still got more work to do."%}